 Add Relevant Content

-The first step is to add some context to your email.
+The first step to writing a reminder message is adding some context to your email.
 You want to jog the prospect’s memory about who you are, what company you represent, and how you met.
 A little bit of flattery never hurts, either.

 For example: